Marina Bay Cruise Centre Singapore: Rail

-The nearest MRT station is Marina South Pier MRT station, located about 500m from MBCCS.
+The nearest MRT station is Marina South Pier MRT station, located about 650 m from MBCCS.
 The upcoming Marina South MRT station is due to open in the future.
 Both stations will serve the cruise centre and its vicinity.

 Bus

-There is a bus stop in the MBCCS that caters to bus service 400.
+There is a bus stop in the MBCCS that is served by route 400 to the Central Business District area.